aupawargithub/durgeshphysics/README.md

 # DURGESH PHYSICS

-**Durgesh Physics** is a static educational website built to provide Classes, YouTube content and access to physics study materials including notes, syllabus content, and student-related information.
+**Durgesh Physics** is a static educational website built to provide Classes updates, YouTube content and access to physics study materials including notes, syllabus content, and student-related information.
 This project is developed and hosted using GitHub Pages.

 ## Live Website